- …are civil court orders prohibiting a specific person from coming near your home, work site, school, or other locations as listed on the order.

 Court Orders can be served in three ways:

-1. If the person being served resides within the City of Phoenix , court staff may be able to coordinate service of the Court Order with the Police Department.
-Phoenix Police officers will attempt to serve the Court Order Monday through Friday ( 9:00 am - 3:00 pm ).
+1. If the person being served resides within the City of Phoenix , the Court Order can be sent to a Protection Order Coordinator that will work with the Phoenix Police officers who will attempt to serve the order on the defendant.
 However, not all Court Orders can be served in this manner.
 The most critical aspect of this service method is the accuracy of the person’s address you provide the court.

-2. If you do not know where the person being served lives, you can take the Court Order with you and can call police when you learn where the person is, or when you have contact with the person.
-If this occurs in the City of Phoenix , call Crime Stop at 602-262-6151.
-If this occurs outside the City of Phoenix , call the law enforcement agency in the area.
-If the person is in the Maricopa County Jail just present the order to jail staff and they will serve it.
+2. If you do not know where the person being served resides, you can take the Court Order with you and call police when you learn where the person is.
+If in the City of Phoenix , call Crime Stop at 602-262-6151.
+If outside the City of Phoenix , call the law enforcement agency in the area.
+If the person you are having served is in the Maricopa County Jail, present the order to jail staff and they will serve it.
 State law requires any law enforcement agency to serve an Order of Protection, however this provision does not apply to an Injunction Against Harassment.

 Notification of Service